 The SU shop on the Ground Floor of the Students' Union sells a variety of essential day-to-day items such as food, clothing, stationery, greetings cards, stamps, medications and household products.

 Aston Student Homes (ASH) is owned and managed by Aston Students’ Union and is endorsed by Aston University.
 ASH is the official Students’ Union accommodation support service set up for the mutual benefit of private landlords/agents and Aston students.

-ASH is not a Lettings Agency and we do not ‘match up’ students with landlords.

-However, students are referred to us for all queries relating to accommodation.
-We advertise a whole range of accommodation including large city developments, traditional houses, self-contained flats/studios, rooms in shared properties, short-term accommodation and homestay properties.
+ASH is not a Lettings Agency and we do not ‘match up’ students with landlords, however, students are referred to us for all queries relating to accommodation.
+We advertise a wide range of accommodation including large city student developments, traditional houses, self-contained flats/studios, rooms in shared properties, short-term accommodation and homestay properties.

-Situated only ten minutes walk from the University, Aston Brook Green is a unique student housing project for primarily for Aston University Students.
+Situated only ten minutes walk from the University, The Green is a unique student housing project for primarily for Aston University Students.
 It was developed some 35 years ago by the Union in partnership with a local housing association Midland Heart.
 A pocket of 52 Victorian terraced houses were modernised and converted to 60 flats.
 The project comprises, thirty-two 3 person flats, eight 4 person flats and twenty self-contained one bedroom flats.
 The 1 bedroom flats can accommodate couples without children or single students (postgraduates and final years are given preference).